slavesocieties/openai/next_steps.md

     -assess performance for different kinds of records

 HTR
-    -solve rate limit issue (spend a bunch of money or try a different LLM)
     -build more training data
     -determine how granular model tuning needs to be -incorporate name list checks for people, places, characteristics, etc.